ComplianceAsCode/content/docs/templates/template_reference.md

         state uses operation "greater than or equal" to compare the collected package version with the version in the OVAL state.

--   Languages: Anaconda, Ansible, Bash, OVAL, Puppet
+-   Languages: Anaconda, Ansible, Bash, OVAL, Puppet, Blueprint

 #### package_removed
 -   Checks if the given package is not installed.